Romare Bearden

 He began his artistic career creating scenes of the American South.
 Later, he worked to express the humanity he felt was lacking in the world after his experience in the US Army during World War II on the European front.
 He returned to Paris in 1950 and studied art history and philosophy at the Sorbonne.

 Bearden's early work focused on unity and cooperation within the African-American community.
-After a period during the 1950s when he painted more abstractly, this theme reemerged in his collage works of the 1960s.
+After a period during the 1950s when he painted more abstractly, the theme reemerged in his collage works of the 1960s.
 The New York Times described Bearden as "the nation's foremost collagist" in his 1988 obituary.
 Bearden became a founding member of the Harlem-based art group known as Spiral, formed to discuss the responsibility of the African-American artist in the civil rights movement.

 Bearden was the author or coauthor of several books.
 He also was a songwriter, known as co-writer of the jazz classic "Sea Breeze", which was recorded by Billy Eckstine, a former high school classmate at Peabody High School, and Dizzy Gillespie.
-He had long supported young, emerging artists, and he and his wife established the Bearden Foundation to continue this work, as well as to support young scholars.
+He had long supported young, emerging artists and he and his wife established the Bearden Foundation to continue this work, as well as to support young scholars.
 In 1987, Bearden was awarded the National Medal of Arts.

 Wikidata identifier